 Heat pumps are great.
 They are efficient and quick to work.
-In fact, Energywise says that a heat pump is the most energy efficient way of using electricity to heat your home.
+In fact, GenLess says that a heat pump is the most energy-efficient way of using electricity to heat your home.

-Ok, you’ve already got a heat pump installed.
+Ok, you’ve already got a heater installed.
 When was the last time you looked at the filters?

 The filters get rid of the majority of dust and pollen from the outside (most NZ heat pumps are single-split heat pumps; getting air from the outside).
 This is obviously important but means that the filters can easily become clogged.
 When this happens, the motors have to work harder to push the air through (or it simply doesn’t go through as much).